mazidulfarabi/thynkzone-instructions/README.md

 - remember, when using phpmyadmin, port 80 needs to be open for apache server, so shutdown tomcat for accessing phpmyadmin and making changes
 - assign a Under Construction page and name it index.html under apache server (htdocs probably) so that whenever tomcat is off, domain shows that page to users

+P.S. kodular
-P.S.
-Add In-app update - kodular
+Add In-app update
 - See youtube (https://youtu.be/OQgekL8uyjk) for how to add in-app update
 - DOCS (https://docs.kodular.io/components/experimental/in-app-update/)
+Add AdMob
+Update No Network Page